-When it comes to failure, DO NOT push it aside and run or blame anyone else for it.
+When it comes to failure, do not push it aside, run away from it, or blame anyone else for it.

 Accept what has happened and the blame.
 As a leader, you should be aware that failure does not just affect you but the entire team.
 By taking the blame you are raising team morale and inspire more effort in their next project.